FlavioSerra-afk/FoodBank-Manager/Docs/PRD-foodbank-manager.md

 - Store submissions in a secure database with encryption at rest.
 - Provide admin and front-end dashboards to search, filter, export, and (for Managers) **track attendance** at distribution sessions.
 - Allow administrators to configure branding and default email senders via a validated settings page.
- - Offer a Design & Theme settings page for primary colour, density, font, default dark mode and optional custom CSS; inputs are sanitised and theme CSS variables are deterministic with clamped defaults applied across admin and front-end.
+- Offer a Design & Theme settings page with Admin UI and Front-end UI subtabs; modes (Glass or Basic) combine with Light/Dark/High-Contrast presets and granular tokens (accent, blur, elevation, radius, border, surface alpha) plus a Match front-end to admin toggle; inputs are sanitised and theme CSS variables are deterministic with clamped defaults applied across admin and front-end.
 - Admin pages are wrapped in a namespaced `.fbm-admin` container with plugin CSS and notices loaded only on FoodBank Manager screens.
 - Each admin page renders exactly once per request via a shared `RenderOnce` guard; no page may echo UI outside its submenu callback.
 - Administrators always see a FoodBank parent menu (falls back to `manage_options`), while subpages remain FBM-capability gated; Diagnostics includes a nonce-protected **Repair caps** button and duplicate-install consolidation.